Gitty-McHubface/sdc-project2/README.md

 ![alt text][dl_1] ![alt text][dl_2] ![alt text][dl_3] ![alt text][dl_4]
 ![alt text][dl_5] ![alt text][dl_6] ![alt text][dl_7] ![alt text][dl_8]

-The 30 km/h speed sign might be difficult to classify because it might be hard for a model to differentiate it from the 80 km/h signs.
+The 30 km/h speed sign might be difficult to classify because it might be hard to differentiate from the 80 km/h sign.
 The model should not have any problem classifying the rest of the downloaded images.
 All of the images contain a straight-on perspective and are high contrast.
-Many of the images in the original data set have terrible contrast and are difficult to see what class they belong to.
+Many of the images in the original data set have terrible contrast and it is difficult to see what class they belong to.

 **_Here are the results of the prediction:_**